CS112-F16/labs/exercise10_4.md

 You **should not** modify any of the code in the other three classes.

-For full credit, your submission must pass all of the tests in the class [ImageTester.java](exercise10_4/ImageTester.java) by producing images that look as follows:
+For full credit, your submission must pass all of the tests in the class [ImageTester.java](exercise10_4/ImageTester.java).
+Make sure to download the original image and store in a file called "original.jpg" in the directory where you will run your program.
+The resulting images must look as follows:

 #### Original
 <img src="exercise10_4/examples/original.jpg" width="300"/>